tyharg/formanew-platform-do/README.md

 ## Part 3: Set Up File Storage (DigitalOcean Spaces)

 Most SaaS apps need a way to store user files—like profile images, uploads, or documents.
-SeaNotes uses DigitalOcean Spaces for file storage, which is a scalable, S3-compatible solution.
+FormaNew uses DigitalOcean Spaces for file storage, which is a scalable, S3-compatible solution.
 For example, the profile image feature in this kit is designed to work with a Spaces bucket out of the box.

 To enable file uploads, you'll need to set up a DigitalOcean Spaces bucket and add your credentials to your `.env` file.